 But, the same understanding applies to working from the innermost part of your home first.
-Starting from the inside and working your way out will help escort dirt from the inner rooms to the outside – and help keep surfaces you’ve already tackled clean for good.
+Starting from the inside and working your way out will help escort dirt from the inner rooms to the outside — and help keep surfaces you’ve already tackled clean for good.
 Marie typically scrubs the entry space as her last and most important step in the process of cleaning her home.
-Doing this kicks off the spring season by welcoming its fresh air inside each time someone enters.
+Doing this kicks off the spring season by welcoming fresh air inside each time someone enters.

 Let Your Spring Cleaning Set a New Standard

-Cleaning your house thoroughly should not be a once yearly occurrence.
+Cleaning your house thoroughly should not be a once-yearly occurrence.
 Just like when you complete your tidying festival, you must also periodically hold maintenance cleaning sessions to ensure the space remains spotless.

-Use this ritual to make the act of cleaning feel more joyful moving forward.
+Use this spring cleaning ritual to make the act of cleaning feel more joyful moving forward.
 By creating an uplifting and intentional routine, you can easily shift your attitude toward cleaning and begin to recognize it as a cherished time for expressing gratitude toward your home.